Peter Cecchini is a contributing author to Epsilon Theory, founder of AlphaOmega Advisors, and formerly Chief Markets Strategist at Cantor Fitzgerald

-Peter has also served as Cantor's interim Co-Head of Equities and remains the head of its equity derivatives business.
+Peter has also previously served as Cantor's interim Co-Head of Equities and head of its equity derivatives business.
 Prior to joining the Cantor family, from January 2007 to December 2009, Peter was a Partner and Portfolio Manager at Seven Bridges Management, LP.
 Seven Bridges was an event-driven, special situations hedge fund seeded by Ulysses Management (the successor to Odyssey partners).
 The fund took long and short positions throughout companies’ capital structures and invested selectively based on a macro-thematic approach.
 Prior to Seven Bridges, Peter spent four years at BNY Mellon's predecessor, Mellon Financial Corporation (within its Mellon HBV Alternative Strategies, LLC subsidiary) most recently as a Managing Director and group head of distressed investing.
 He directed securities selection, portfolio construction and portfolio hedging.
 Until its acquisition by Mellon Financial, he spent three years as an analyst and senior analyst at HBV Capital Management.
 From 2005 through 2007 and upon its emergence from bankruptcy, he sat on the Board of Directors of a North American integrated aluminum producer.
 Peter has chaired or served on numerous equity, unsecured, secured and bank steering committees.
 Before joining HBV, he spent several years as a consultant at a firm he co-owned.
 Peter speaks routinely at conferences and appears on various media outlets.

 Peter is an avid boxer, having boxed to raise money for Petra Nemcova’s charity All Hands and Hearts, which provides services and builds schools for children impacted by natural disasters.
 He holds an MBA from Columbia University (Dean's List), a JD from Boston University School of Law (American Jurisprudence Scholar) and a BA from Haverford College (in Economics).
 He is an inactive Member of the NY State Bar.